Swing Gate Infant School and Nursery

 Physical

-PE day is on a Wednesday for this half term.
-The children will be taking part in Balanceability balance bike sessions.
+PE day is on a Friday for this half term.

-Please can all children have a named PE kit in a bag for the days we have other extra sessions.
+Please can all children have a named PE kit in a bag.

 Computing brown and white long coated small dog wearing eyeglasses on black laptop computer